-According to a U.S. survey done by OwlLabs in 2019, 62% of respondents claim to work from home on either a full-time or part-time basis.
+According to a U.S. survey done by OwlLabs in 2019, nearly a third of Americans (approximately 51 million) worked from home on either a full-time or part-time basis.
 Due to jobs that let you ditch the traditional office environment, and the flexibility that working from home allows, the OwlLabs survey proves that working from home is showing a serious spike in popularity.

 This is arguably one of the most important tips for any freelance or remote worker working from home.
 Getting and staying organized can help you stay on task and feel more productive in your working space.
 To start getting organized, try: